 Deciding on which STIs to prioritise for contact tracing

-The Conditions section provides medical information that is necessary to assess the relevance of contact tracing for individual STIs and blood-borne infections.
-When deciding on which STIs should be the focus of contact tracing, a number of factors should be considered:
+The Conditions section provides medical information that is necessary to assess the relevance of contact tracing for individual STls and blood-borne infections.
+When deciding on which STls should be the focus of contact tracing, a number of factors should be considered:

 - Commonness of the condition - The relative importance of contact tracing may be greater when a condition is rare in a particular population; for example, HIV infection among heterosexuals or chancroid in a low prevalence area.

 - Direct benefit to contacts - Higher priority should be given to infections where the consequences of lack of treatment are more serious.
-Examples include the detection of chlamydia and gonorrhoea to prevent pelvic inflammatory disease and infertility in women.
+Examples include the detection of chlamydia and gonorrhoea to prevent pelvic inflammatory disease and infertility.

 - Detection and treatment of syphilis can prevent the development of secondary and tertiary disease.
-Timely identification of HIV infection is important given the benfit of antiretroviral therapy.
+Timely identification of HIV infection is important given the benefit of antiretroviral therapy.

-- Likelihood of further transmission - Contact tracing becomes more urgent if there is imminent risk of a contact transmitting an infection to others.
-For example, where the contact is having unprotected sex with other partners, continues to reuse injecting equipment, or where the contact is a pregnant woman.
+- Likelihood of further transmission - Contact tracing becomes more urgent if there is an imminent risk of a contact transmitting an infection to others.
+For example, where the contact is having condomless sex with other partners, continues to reuse injecting equipment, or where the contact is pregnant.

-- Ethical and legal context - The health care provider has ethical and legal responsibilities for the health and well-being of the contacts and/or potential contacts of the index patient.
+- Ethical and legal context - The health care provider has ethical and legal responsibilities for the health and well being of the contacts and/or potential contacts of the index patient.
 These obligations may be even greater when a medical procedure such as blood transfusion or artificial insemination is involved.
-These responsibilities may be transferred through the involvement of another agency, for example, blood bank, public health unit or sexual health service (see Privacy, Confidentiality and Public Health Laws).
+These responsibilities may be transferred through the involvement of another agency, for example, blood bank, public health unit or sexual health service (see Privacy, Confidentiality and Public Health Law (/privacy-laws/privacy-confidentiality-and-public-health law)s).
 The health care provider should directly contact the agency concerned and establish and document the fact that the agency is assuming responsibility for the contacts.